Chapter Fifty Three

 “My thought was to post a notice on the site and at the school that it will be closed for a week.
 With the comment C-mom wanted posted as well, I have it in my head so I regurgitate it for them, ‘I have been privileged to instruct you.
 Now, Masters Susan Sylk, Daphne Sylk, Nikko Murakami and our other black belt instructors will continue our tradition.
-I expect you to train hard, be diligent, and rise above petty worries and troubles.
+I expect you to train hard, be diligent, and rise above petty worries and problems.
 You have heard me say it enough, I’ll remind you anyway.
-In Taekwondo we learn several aspects, forms, Korean terminology, sparring, breaking, how to judge a match and how to help our friends in taekwondo.
+In taekwondo we learn several aspects, forms, Korean terminology, sparring, breaking, how to judge a match and how to help our fellow students.
 You may not be an A student in every aspect, but you can be an A student in one.
 Never settle for being a C student in everything.’

 Susan laughs and gets teary eyed, “That is so her.
 You’ll take care of it?”